 Did God create the universe or was it a random natural occurrence?
-The University of Findlay’s Campus Ministries hosted a lively debate about the topic on Thursday, Feb.
+The University of Findlay’s Campus Ministries hosted a lively debate and open dialogue about the topic on Thursday, Feb.
 21. Featured were guest speakers Ivana Nikolic Hughes, Ph.D., a Columbia University chemistry professor representing the atheist perspective; and Robert DiSilvestro, Ph.D., a human nutrition scientist from The Ohio State University, voicing Christian beliefs.

 The Big Bang theory, which posits that a force caused concentrated matter to explode, forming our solar systems and other observable matter, was addressed by both speakers and used to support their stances.